kodingkoning/poplar/README.md

 Poplar brings together a collection of other tools and is designed to simplify the path from genome/gene data to species tree.
 This does mean that there are a large number of dependencies, and a configuration file that needs to be updated for the particular machine.

-- Install dependencies by running `setup.sh`
+- Install dependencies by running `setup.sh`, which requires conda and will create an environment `poplar_env` and autopopulate `parsl/config.py` with path to the dependencies
-- Select provider in `config.py`, if SlurmProvider, then:
+- Select provider in `parsl/config.py`, if SlurmProvider, then:
 	- `partition`, partition name
 	- `walltime`, maximum time for Parsl blocks
 	- `nodes_per_block`, `init_blocks`, `max_blocks`, traits of [Parsl blocks](https://parsl.readthedocs.io/en/stable/userguide/execution.html)